sider/sider-docs/docs/tools/php/phpmd.md

 ## Getting Started

-To start using PHPMD, enable it in [Repository Settings](../../getting-started/repository-settings.md).
+To start using PHPMD, enable it in your [repository settings](../../getting-started/repository-settings.md).
 You can use `sider.yml` to configure PHPMD.

 ## Performance Issues